TykTechnologies/tyk-operator/docs/development.md

 <hr/>

 There are a couple of options to setting up development environment.
-You can either deploy Tyk Operator to Kubernetes cluster.
-Or, you can run Tyk Operator locally.
+You can either deploy Tyk Operator to Kubernetes cluster or you can run Tyk Operator locally.

 ### Deploying only Tyk Operator